Wu-Jung Lee

 • Inference – what can we learn from the data?

-A parallel but closely related focus of my research involves using echolocating bats and toothed whales as biological models for adaptive and distributed ocean sensing.
+A parallel but closely related focus of my research involves using echolocating bats and toothed whales as biological models for adaptive ocean sensing.

-I enjoy working with people from diverse backgrounds, and am an active contributor to open-source scientific software (see echopype).
-I am passionate about data science education and have been the lead and co-lead of OceanHackWeek, a workshop dedicated to data science in oceanography, since 2018.
+I am an active contributor to open-source scientific software (see Echostack) and am passionate about education.
+I founded and continue to co-lead OceanHackWeek, a workshop dedicated to data science in oceanography, since 2018, and served on the National Academies committee on Ocean Acoustics Education and Expertise in 2023-2024.

 I lead the Echospace group and our research projects are funded by the National Science Foundation, the Office of Naval Research, and the National Oceanic and Atmospheric Administration.